Let’s discuss your family portraits so I can create photographs you’ll cherish for generations

-A light coming from the side would emphasize these lines just like the setting sun casts long shadows.
+A light from the side would emphasize these lines just like the setting sun casts long shadows.
 But this flat lighting casts no shadows.
 This is an easy light to use for family photos and makes everyone look good.

 Paramount or butterfly is flattering light that sculpts and thins the face, hides a double chin, and highlights cheekbones.
-It’s called Paramount lighting because it was used to create classic Hollywood portraits by Paramount studios.
+It’s called Paramount Lighting because it was used to create classic Hollywood portraits by Paramount Studios.
 It was so flattering and shapely that Marlene Dietrich supposedly insisted on it.
 It’s called butterfly because there’s a butterfly-shaped shadow directly below the nose, although sometimes it’s hard to discern.

 Clamshell lighting is also a type of beauty lighting.
 It’s used for headshots, magazines, and glamour portraits.
 It starts with a Paramount lighting setup then adds a reflector under the subject to bounce light back onto the face.
 The light source and the reflector together look like a clamshell or a “V”.